AndieWill510/tinydoor/Options/070-shunning-is-a-system-not-a-verdict.md

 It pushes the body toward masking, appeasing, compensating, shutting down, or burning out just to stay near people.

-Then the room mistakes the survival response for personality.
+Then the room mistakes "trauma response" for personality.

 ## Reframe